ecmwf/aviso/docs/source/guide/past_notifications.rst

 This command will also reset the notification history.

-Users can also explicitly replay past notifications.
-Aviso can deliver notifications from the ECMWF server up to 14 days in the past.
+Users can also explicitly replay past notifications until available.
+ECMWF Aviso service currently stores notifications up to 14 days in the past.
 This can also be used to test the listener configuration with real notifications.​ Here is an example, launch Aviso with the following options:​